Contents insurance guide

 The average annual cost of contents insurance is around £127, which is about £2.40 per week.²

-When you apply for a contents insurance quote the insurer will ask you for information about your property and your possessions, and then use this information to calculate a premium.
+If you ask for a contents insurance quote the insurer will ask about your home and your belongings.
+They'll use this information to calculate a cost.

 When you apply for a quote, the insurer will ask questions about: